-(a)(2) The use of electronic personal assistance mobility devices (for example, the device marketed under the brand name "Segway") by persons with a disability will be allowed in all of the park's paved parking areas, provided that such devices display a valid, government issued placard indicating that the user has a disability.
-The use of such devices is prohibited elsewhere in the park.
+(a)(2) The use of electronic personal assistance mobility devices by persons with a disability are allowed for use on all designated trails in the park, provided that such devices display a valid, government issued placard indicating that the user has a disability.
+The use of such devices is prohibited off-trail or elsewhere in the park.

-Justification: Electronic personal assistance mobility devices such as the Segway are not suited to the other, non-paved trails or spaces found within the park.
+Justification: Electronic personal assistance mobility devices such as the Segway are not suited to the non-paved trails or spaces found within the park.
 All other spaces in the park contain sections that are either too steep, rocky or narrow to permit their negotiation by such devices.